ugultopu/JavaScript-Gotchas/README.md

 // 'hello'
 ```

 What's happening above is, when we write `baz[foo] = 'hello';`, JavaScript detects that `foo` is an identifier.
 Hence, JavaScript tries to resolve its value.
-It resolves it and detects that it is an object.
-Now, that value (`foo`'s value, which is an object) is being used as a property name.
+It resolves it's value and detects that the value is an object.
 As we have indicated, object properties can only be strings or symbols, anything else must be _coerced into_ a string.
 Hence JavaScript coerces `foo` (`foo`'s value, which is an object) into a string.
-Coercing an object into a string _always_ gives the string `[object Object]` for any object, regardless of the complexity of the object or the property names present in the object.
+Coercing an object (any object) into a string _always_ gives the string `[object Object]` for any object, regardless of the complexity of the object or the property names present in the object.
 Hence, the line `baz[foo] = 'hello';` results in a new property named `[object Object]` is being created in `baz` and having the value `'hello'` assigned to it.
 Essentially, `baz[foo] = 'hello';` is equivalent to:

 ```javascript
 baz['[object Object]'] = 'hello';
 ```

 Then, we have the line `baz[bar]`.
-Here, JavaScript detects that `bar` is and identifier and hence resolves it.
-It realizes that it refers to an object.
+Here, JavaScript detects that `bar` is and identifier and hence resolves its value.
+It realizes that `bar` refers to an object.
 It then realizes that it is being used as an object property.
 Hence, it _coerces_ it into a string.
 As we have indicated, coercing _any_ object (regardless of the complexity, etc. of the object) into a string results in the string `[object Object]`.
 Hence, the line `baz[bar]` is equivalent to:

 ```javascript
 baz['[object Object]']